Authentic Japanese Ramen Pop-up Coming to Denver in 2019

 So why are you doing a ramen pop-up versus coming straight out with a restaurant?

 “To determine the market demand, size, and receptivity to authentic Japanese food/ramen.
-If that sounds cautious, it is due to my marketing background although I am also going about it this way because I still have my training wheels on… till they wobble and break off.”
+If that sounds cautious, it is due to my marketing background although I am also going about it this way because I still have my training wheels on (as a restaurateur)… till they wobble and break off.”

 What if it doesn’t meet expectations, did you have other places or states in mind?